7 Ways to Refresh Your Marketing for the New Year

 But not to © CURRENT YEAR!
 Your copyright notice should read as a range with the starting year being the year you started using your specific website design, branding (i.e. logo), copy (text), photos, etc.

 Your brand is what differentiates you from other businesses, whether they’re in your industry or not.
-A brand is made up of the outer personality, which is your logo, typography, color palette and photography, as well as the inner personality, which your brand voice and how it comes through in your website text, social media captions and more.
+A brand is made up of the outer personality (your logo, typography, color palette and photography), as well as the inner personality (your brand voice and how it comes through in your website text, social media captions and more).

-Make sure the colors, fonts and brand voice are the same throughout all your marketing materials.
+Make sure the colors, fonts, and brand voice are the same throughout your marketing materials.
 Look at your website, email newsletters, social media post graphics, business cards, rack cards, event flyers, ads, etc.

 If you worked with a graphic designer on your branding, they may have already sent you one.

-There are many layers to the backend of social media profiles that it can be easy to overlook certain sections when you’ve made changes in your business.
-Check in on the following:
+There are many layers to the backend of social media profiles and it can be easy to overlook certain sections when you’ve made changes in your business.
+Check-in on the following:

 Even if some of your contact information isn’t public, it’s wise to ensure that it’s up to date.
 You never know when you’ll need to reset a password!

-Check the email address associated with your account, as well as any customer-facing email addresses.
+Check the email address associated with your account along with any customer-facing email addresses.

 Refresh your bio

-The bio (or about) section – no matter how short – can be the line that converts admirers into customers, or not.
+The bio (or about) section — no matter how short —is the line that converts admirers into customers.

 The standard formula is “I help TARGET MARKET with THEIR PROBLEM by YOUR OFFER.”

-This is certainly effective, but you’re welcome to have fun and mix it up a bit.
+This is certainly effective, but be sure to add your own flair.
 Just make your bio is clear.
-You can also use emojis for emphasis and to make scanning easier!
+You can also use emojis for emphasis and to make scanning easier.

 Use a photo of you or your logo mark as your profile picture

-If you’re a solopreneur or you’re the face of your business, I recommend using a professionally shot picture of yourself that reflects your brand colors.
+If you’re a solopreneur or the face of your business, I recommend using a professionally shot photo of yourself that reflects your brand colors.
 Make sure you’re looking right at the camera to build connection with your audience.
 (Looking away from the camera can make you seem aloof!)

 Otherwise, use your logo mark, which is the icon in your logo minus your business name.
 If you make a product, you can use a product photo for this.

-It’s best not to change your profile picture too often, as it’s always present next to every single post.
-Maintaining the same, on brand profile photo is the foundation of building brand awareness on Instagram.
+It’s best not to change your profile picture too often as it’s always present next to every single post.
+Maintaining the same, on brand profile photo is the foundation of building brand awareness online.

 If your logo is being awkwardly cropped when you upload it, this tutorial will help.